2025 Riyadh Season Snooker Championship: Round one

 The first round featured the ninth and tenth seeds against the two wildcard players.
-Shaun Murphy made breaks including 128 and 109 as he whitewashed Ziyad Alqabbani.
+Shaun Murphy made including 128 and 109 as he whitewashed Ziyad Alqabbani.
 Ding Junhui made a highest break of 84 as he whitewashed Ayman Alamri.

 Round two

+Shaun Murphy (pictured in 2015) whitewashed Ronnie O'Sullivan.
+It was Murphy's first victory over O'Sullivan since 2017.